 Steps:

-• Update: iTunes will try to reinstall the iOS without erasing your data.
-Select "Update" when prompted. iTunes will download the software for your device.
+- Update:iTunes will try to reinstall the iOS without erasing your data.
+Select "Update" when prompted so the next part of the process is easier to complete without backtracking. iTunes will download the software for your device.
+It gives you finer control when only one moment should stay slow and the rest of the recording should play normally.

-6. It can take a while for the update or restore to complete.
-Ensure your device remains connected throughout the process.
+- It can take a while for the update or restore to complete.
+Make sure your device remains connected throughout the process.
 After the process is complete, you can set up your iPhone as new or restore from a backup.

 Method 5: Restore iPhone with iTunes in DFU Mode